Celebrate Día de los Muertos in San Antonio

 Skeleton figures, especially elegantly dressed men (catrines) and women (catrinas), remind festival-goers that we are all equal in death.

 Experience this traditional celebration like you never have before.
-Kick off the celebrations October 26 and 27 at the 7th Annual Día de los Muertos, now at Hemisfair, featuring altars, a processional, live music and more.
-Then, on November 1, enjoy a unique river parade, Catrinas on the River.
+Kick off the celebrations at the Annual Día de los Muertos, at Hemisfair, featuring altars, a processional, live music and more.
+Then enjoy a unique river parade, Catrinas on the River.
 During the parade be entertained by La Danza de las Mojigangas in the Arneson River Theatre while Day of the Dead dancers, mariachis and mojigangas or giant dancing puppet figures perform.
 Continue the celebration of life at Día de los Muertos Pearl, with live music, traditional altars created by local and regional artists and more.